: The report exists? Leo McGarry

 A top-secret research facility owned and operated by the Umbrella Corporation.
 The Hive houses over 500 technicians, scientists and support staff.
 They live and work underground.
 Their research is of the highest importance.
 Its nature is...classified.

 - Short Circuit: when Stephanie first meets Ben and Newton, she asks them what the purpose of these advanced robots is (prototype weapons).

 - My Favorite Martian has an example when a Man in Black investigating the site of a crashed ship complains that they're not going to get anything out of this... just like "that Roswell fiasco".
 His boss immediately reprimands him, reminding him that "not only is that incident classified, but it never happened!"

-- In Halo 4: Forward Unto Dawn, at the end a couple of SPARTANS take off their helmets, revealing surprisingly young faces.
+- In Halo 4: Forward Unto Dawn, at the end a couple of SPARTAN-IIs take off their helmets, revealing surprisingly young faces.
 One of the cadets asks how old they are, to which Kelly replies "That's classified".
-At the time, the SPARTANS were roughly 15 or 16 years old, and their existence had not yet been made public.
+At the time, the IIs were roughly 14-15 years old (with the Master Chief himself having only turned 15 less than two months ago), and their existence had not yet been made public.

 - Percy's reasoning for not telling Ron, Harry and the others about the Triwizard Tournament's coming to Hogwarts in Harry Potter and the Goblet of Fire

 "It's classified information until such time as the Ministry sees fit to release it," said Percy stiffly.
 "Mr. Crouch was quite right not to disclose it."

 - Galaxy of Fear once has Tash given free rein at a computer in an Imperial research facility because she's logged in as a guest and can only get at public data.
 She quickly runs up against classified things... and manages to log in as someone with clearance to see them, because she guesses the amazingly obvious password.
 Later in the series there's an Un Reveal related to classified information.